-The damage to the body cased by E. coli (usually E. coli O157:H7) comes from the production of toxins called Shiga toxins produced by the E. coli bacterium in the colon of the person with E. coli food poisoning.
+The damage to the body cased by E. coli (usually E. coli O157:H7) comes from the production of compounds called Shiga toxins, which are produced by the E. coli bacterium in the colon of the person with E. coli food poisoning.
 These bacteria are referred to as STEC.

-There are two types of Shiga toxin, Shiga toxins I and II (Stx1 and Stx2).
-Each Shiga toxin has 6 subunits, one that causes the toxic effect of the protein and 5 that bind to receptors on target cells in the colon.
+There are two types of Shiga toxin: Shiga toxins I and II (Stx1 and Stx2).
+Each toxin has 6 subunits; one that causes the toxic effect of the protein, and 5 that bind to receptors on target cells in the colon.

 Shiga toxin-producing E. coli (STEC) causes a condition known as hemorrhagic colitis, which causes the bloody diarrhea associated with E. coli O157:H7 infections.
-In severe cases of E. coli colitis a colectomy (surgery to remove part or all of the colon) may be required.
-Read E. coli colectomy information.
+In severe cases of E. coli colitis, a colectomy (surgery to remove part or all of the colon) may be required.
+Read about E. coli colectomy information.

-Our E. coli lawyers have won millions for E. coli poisoning victims and their families.
-They have appeared on CBS News, Fox News and numerous local stations.
+Our E. coli lawyers have won millions for our clients.
+They have appeared on CBS News, Fox News, and numerous local stations.
 Our law firm is listed in U.S. News and World Report’s The Best Law Firms in America.
-You can contact them for a free E. coli case review (click here now).